Italian guerrilla war in Ethiopia: Prelude

-There were originally two main Italian guerrilla organisations: the Fronte di Resistenza (Front of Resistance) and the Figli d'Italia (Sons of Italy).
+Two main Italian guerrilla organisations were formed, the Fronte di Resistenza (Front of Resistance) and the Figli d'Italia (Sons of Italy).
 The Fronte di Resistenza was a military organisation led by Colonello Claudio Lucchetti in the main cities of the former Italian East Africa.
 Its main activities were military sabotage and the collection of information about Allied troops to be sent to Italy.
-The Figli d'Italia organisation was formed in September 1941 by Blackshirts of the "Milizia Volontaria per la Sicurezza Nazionale" (a fascist organisation of volunteer soldiers).
-They engaged in guerrilla war against Allied troops and harassed Italian civilians and colonial soldiers (askaris) who had been dubbed "traitors" for cooperating with the Allied and Ethiopian forces.
+The Figli d'Italia organisation was formed in September 1941 by Blackshirts of the Milizia Volontaria per la Sicurezza Nazionale (a fascist organisation of volunteer soldiers).
+They engaged in guerrilla war against Allied troops and harassed Italian civilians and colonial soldiers (Askari) who had been called traitors for cooperating with the Allied and Ethiopian forces.

-Other groups were the "Tigray" fighters of Lieutenant Amedeo Guillet in Eritrea and the guerrilla group of Major Gobbi based at Dessie.
+Other groups were the Gruppo Bande Amhara of Lieutenant Amedeo Guillet in Eritrea and the guerrilla group of Major Gobbi based at Dessie.
 From the beginning of 1942, there was a guerrilla group in Eritrea, under the command of Captain Aloisi, which was dedicated to helping Italians to escape from the British prisoner-of-war camps of Asmara and Decameré.
 In the first months of 1942 (because of the August 1940 Italian invasion of British Somaliland), there were also Italian guerrillas in British Somaliland.

-While essentially on their own, the guerrillas occasionally received support and encouragement from mainland Italy.
+While isolated, the guerrillas occasionally received support and encouragement from mainland Italy.
 On 9 May 1942, the Regia Aeronautica staged a long-range twenty-eight-hour Savoia-Marchetti SM.75 flight over Asmara, dropping propaganda leaflets telling Italian colonists that Rome had not forgotten them and would return.
 On May 23, 1943, two SM.75s made another long-range flight to attack the American airfield at Gura.
-One craft encountered fuel difficulties and instead bombed Port Sudan; both aircraft successfully hit their targets and returned to Rhodes, accomplishing a significant propaganda victory.
+One craft encountered fuel difficulties and instead bombed Port Sudan.
+Both aircraft hit their targets and returned to Rhodes, accomplishing a significant propaganda victory.

 There were several Eritreans and Somalis (and even a few Ethiopians) who provided aid to the Italian guerrillas.
-But their numbers dwindled after the Axis defeat at the Second Battle of El Alamein in 1942.
+Their numbers dwindled after the Axis defeat at the Second Battle of El Alamein in 1942.

-These guerrilla units (called Bande in Italian) operated in a very extended area, from northern Eritrea to southern Somalia.
-Their armament was made up mainly of old "91" rifles, Beretta pistols, Fiat and Schwarzlose machine guns, hand grenades, dynamite and even some small 65 mm cannons.
-However, they faced limitations in ammunition supply.
+These guerrilla units (Bande) operated in a very large area, from northern Eritrea to southern Somalia.
+They were quipped mainly with old Carcano "91" rifles, Beretta pistols, Fiat and Schwarzlose machine guns, hand grenades, dynamite and even some 65 mm guns but they were short of ammunition.